mdomagk/personal-website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Technische Universitaet Dresden
+  - name: Dresden University of Technology
     url: https://tu-dresden.de/ing/elektrotechnik/ieeh/ev/die-professur/mitarbeiter/max-domagk

 # Short bio (displayed in user profile at end of posts)